 What are your standard per session fee for consultation/counselling/psychotherapy

-Current fees for one to one 50 minute session is SGD250/-- .
+Current fees for individual one to one 50 minute session is SGD250/-- .

 For appointment and enquiry, please click >> Contact